SaraVieira/30-30/README.md

 # 30.30
 30 React Components in 30ish days

-I decided to chalange myself and create 30 react components in about 30 days.
+I decided to challenge myself and create 30 react components in about 30 days.
 I can't commit it to be 30 days but I will try my best.

 The Components to be added are here: http://flask.io/nHLj2